 The Spun, founded in September of 2012, is an independent sports blog that brings you the most interesting athletics stories of the day.
 The publication, which reaches over 4 million unique readers per month, focuses on the social media aspect of the industry.

-Currently, The Spun has six full-time staffers churning out content for your viewing pleasure.
+Currently, The Spun has six full-time staffers and a number of contributors churning out content for your viewing pleasure.

 Matt graduated from Syracuse University in 2006, worked in the mortgage-backed securities industry for six years, had a late-20s crisis and decided to try his hand at his true passion – sports.
 He launched The Spun (back then College Spun) in 2012 as a platform for current college students to report on-campus sports news.
 The company’s direction has since changed, but the site has grown tremendously in a few short years.